Major Hoople's Boarding House: History

 In 1975, the band was signed by Axe Records.
 Lodge left the band to concentrate on songwriting and management; he was replaced by Keith Stahlbaum and, on saxophone, Dave Gooding.
 Also in 1975, they had a Canadian radio hit with "I'm Running After You", which peaked at No. 16.
 Their 1976 singles "You Girl" and "Got You on my Mind" also did well on radio; singer James Leroy joined the band that year.

 The band spent a number of years performing on the Ontario club circuit and at summer dance halls.
 In 1980, they released the single "Our House", which appeared on the RPM 100 chart in October and November.
 By now, they had added David Gregg on trombone; their 1980 single "Someone" performed well.

 In 1981, they released The Hooples Album and went on a cross-Canada tour.
 In 1982, they performed the Electrohome 75th Anniversary Concert with the Kitchener-Waterloo Symphony at the University of Waterloo.

 They continued performing in the 1980s with a varying lineup, and then went on hiatus as some of the members joined other bands; Padalino and Beacock joined the country band Desert Dolphins.

 Lodge had been working as a songwriter for Peermusic (and was the writer of the international Peter Schilling hit "Major Tom").
-He returned to the band in 1985 and they recorded a second album in 1985 "The New Adventures of Hooples", which yielded a top-10 single "Late Night Invitation", written by Lodge and drummer Grant Heywood, who had joined the band in 1981.
-This was also made into a music video.
-The lineup at that time included Heywood, Lodge, Howell and Jack Kalenderian.
-Lodge then passed away and the band toured with the new lineup of Grant Heywood (band leader/drums), Rocky Howell (guitar), Ralph Hetke (keyboards) and Gary Hintz (bass).
-They continued to tour into the early 1990's.
+Lodge returned to the band in 1982 and the band reformed with Jack Kalenderian on keyboards who replaced Peter Beacock.
+Kalenderian and Lodge wrote the song Wait for my Love (1983) (Recorded and released by Toronto Based band Headlines) which made the MOR charts playing over 180 radio stations in Canada.
+The Band then recorded a second album in 1985 "The New Adventures of Hooples", which yielded a top-10 single "Late Night Invitation", written by Lodge and drummer Grant Heywood, who had joined the band in 1981.
+This was also made into a music video produced by Kalenderian.
+The lineup at that time included Heywood, Lodge, Howell and Kalenderian.
+Lodge then passed away and the band toured with the new lineup of Grant Heywood (band leader/drums), Rocky Howell (guitar), Ralph Hetke (keyboards), and Gary Hintz (bass).
+They continued to tour into the early 1990s.